uyuni-project/uyuni-rfc/accepted/00000-http-api.md

 ### Naming standard

 We use the term REST causally when describing the HTTP API, but as covered in this document, we don't intend to implement "REST" in a traditional way.
 Therefore, the term REST might be misleading for the user.
 On the other hand, "HTTP API" does not reflect the whole picture as well, since the existing XMLRPC API technically also utilizes HTTP.
 For the most clarity, we must determine a standard name for the API and use it consistently on all user-facing media (web UI, documentation, etc.).

+**Resolution:** "JSON over HTTP API" and "HTTP API" will be used as the long and short standard names throughout the product.

 ### Automatic handler discovery